fhuider/SOP_BIONIC/README.md

 - The KING software (v2.2.4)

 ### The PLINK toolset (v1.90)
-Download the Plink .zip file and unzip its contents in the directory that you are going to work in by typing the following in the Linux terminal:
+Download the Plink .zip file and unzip its contents in the directory that you are going to work in by copying the following code to your Linux terminal:
 ```
 #For Linux and/or Linux terminal on Windows:
 wget s3.amazonaws.com/plink1-assets/plink_linux_x86_64_20200219.zip